NihalMishra01/21-Days-SQL-Challenge/README.md

 - OR operator requires at least one condition to be true
 - IN operator is cleaner than multiple OR conditions
 - BETWEEN is inclusive of both boundary values
-- LIKE with '%' is powerful but can impact performance on large datasets
+- LIKE with '%' is powerful but can impact performance

 #### 📸 Code Snippet